-On April 28, 2021, the Company's Board of Directors authorized the declaration of dividends of \$0.05 per share of common stock and \$0.4609375 per depositary share for our 7.375% Series A Preferred Stock.
-Additionally, the Company's Board of Directors authorized the declaration of dividends on the Company's Series B Preferred of \$0.25 per share (intended to be payable in kind) and on the Company's Series C Preferred Securities of \$0.5625 per share (payable in cash), as if such securities had been outstanding, in accordance with the terms of the Crimson Third LLC Agreement (subject to a pending amendment to permit in-kind distributions on Class A-2 units).
+On July 28, 2021, the Company's Board of Directors authorized the declaration of dividends of \$0.05 per share of Common Stock and \$0.4609375 per depositary share for our 7.375% Series A Preferred Stock.
+Additionally, the Company's Board of Directors authorized the declaration of dividends on the Company's Series B Preferred of \$0.25 per share and Series C Preferred of \$0.5625 per share, as if such securities had been outstanding, in accordance with the terms of the Crimson Third LLC Agreement.
+Both dividends will be prorated for the period May 31, 2021 to June 30, 2021.
+For dividend purposes, June 30, 2021 was the final day each security earned dividends before conversion.
+The prorated dividend on the Series C Preferred will be paid in cash while the Series B Preferred prorated dividend will be paid in kind.
 As described in Item 1, Note 17 ("Subsequent Events"):

-- the Board of Directors' authorization of deemed dividends on the Series B Preferred will entitle the holders of Crimson's outstanding Class A-2 units to receive from Crimson a distribution of \$0.25 per unit, which is intended to be payable as an in kind distribution of an aggregate of 24,360 additional Class A-2 units to such holders based on a stated value of \$25.00 per unit; and - the Board of Directors' authorization of deemed dividends on the Series C Preferred will entitle the holders of Crimson's outstanding Class A-1 units to receive from Crimson a cash distribution of \$0.5625 per unit.
+- the Board of Directors' authorization of deemed dividends on the Series B Preferred will entitle the holders of Crimson's outstanding Class A-2 Units to receive, from Crimson, a distribution of \$0.25 per unit (prorated through the June 30, 2021 conversion date), which will be paid in kind as described in the Article Supplementary.
+An aggregate of 24,414 additional Class A-2 Units to such holders, based on a stated value of \$25.00 per unit, for all declared dividends through the conversion date; and - the Board of Directors' authorization of deemed dividends on the Series C Preferred will entitle the holders of Crimson's outstanding Class A-1 Units to receive, from Crimson, a cash distribution of \$0.5625 per unit (prorated through the June 30, 2021 conversion date).